rhmk/ansible-cli-container/examples/README.md

 Displays the current configuration of the ansible Command (i.e. runs `ansible-config dump` in the configured runtime)

 ### subcommand `doc`
 executes `ansible-doc` in the configured run-time environment.
-With out `-m stdout` the UI is started and you can browse and scroll through the documentation
+With out `-m stdout` the UI is started and you can browse and scroll through the documentation.

+**EXAMPLE:**
+`ansible-navigator doc file` : lists the documention of `ansible.builtin.file` module

 ### subcommand `run`